1ahmadbassam/GregicAdditions/README.md

 10. Electric [rock breakers](https://reddit.com/r/feedthebeast/comments/bi2h8s/) which replace cobblestone generators and generate various stone types based on the redstone signal they receive.
 11. Steam Mixer (available in both low and high pressure versions).
 12. A LOT of recipe changes to Minecraft and plain GTCE.
-13. Tinker's Construct integration: Molds and extruder shapes are made in a Tinker Smeltery.
-14. Forestry integration: Electrodes, which are used to make Forestry Electron tubes.
+13. Forestry integration: Electrodes, which are used to make Forestry Electron tubes.
-15. Full Ceramics integration, and extended clay-brick-porcelain crafts.
+14. Full Ceramics integration, and extended clay-brick-porcelain crafts.

 ### License
 This project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).